matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 # Error Guessing

-A technique that anticipates the occurrence of mistakes, defects and failures, based on the knowledge of the tester:
+A technique that anticipates the occurrence of mistakes, defects & failures, based on the knowledge of the tester:
 * How the application worked in the past
 * What types of mistakes the developers tend to make
 * The type of defects that result from these errors made by developers